azavea/pfb-network-connectivity/deployment/README.md

 - Priority: leave blank
 - Enable job queue: [x]
-- Select a compute environment: Choose the name of the environment you just created Lastly, click create.
+- Select a compute environment: Choose the name of the environment you just created Click create.
+The job queue should be ready pretty much immediately.

+Once the unmanaged compute environment has a 'VALID' status, navigate to [EC2 Container Service](https://console.aws.amazon.com/ecs/home?region=us-east-1) and copy the full name of the newly created ECS Cluster into the `batch_ecs_cluster_name` tfvar for the appropriate environment.

-Congratulations, the necessary resources for your environment are ready!
+Congratulations, the necessary resources for your environment are ready.
+The ECS instance configuration and autoscaling group attached to the compute environment are managed by Terraform.